Do limited company directors need income protection insurance?

 Personal vs. Limited Company – how are the premiums taxed?

-However, if you run your own limited company, the business is able to access protection products, such as relevant life insurance, as well as income protection cover, which can be funded via the company itself.
+However, if you run your own limited company, the business can access protection products, such as relevant life insurance, as well as income protection cover, which can be funded via the company itself.

-As certain products can be offset by your company against Corporation Tax, this tax-efficient from the company’s point of view.
+As certain products can be offset by your company against Corporation Tax, this is tax-efficient from the company’s perspective.

 How are any payouts taxed?

-For executive plans, the limited company is the policyholder, and an employee is the person insured.
+The limited company is the policyholder for executive plans, and an employee is the person insured.

-When a successful claim is made, the company will receive any income from the policy.
-Importantly, this income is treated as trading income, and subject to tax when it is distributed.
+The company will receive any income from the policy when a successful claim is made.
+Importantly, this income is treated as trading income and is subject to tax when it is distributed.

 For personal cover, you have already paid for any premiums out of post-tax income, so any payouts are not taxed further.

-Clearly, there is a tax benefit to setting up income protection via your company vs. paying personally, however you should ask your IFA or accountant for a full illustration according to your own personal circumstances.
+Clearly, there is a tax benefit to setting up income protection through your company rather than paying personally; however, you should ask your financial adviser or accountant for a comprehensive illustration tailored to your own personal circumstances.

 How much protection can I take out?